 Two paths toward a PhD

 There are two possible paths toward a PhD in astronomy.
-Students starting with a STEM Bachelor’s or Master’s degree take a series of courses and research projects during their first two years.
-Students who already have a Master’s degree or equivalent in astronomy may be able to fast-track through many of the pre-requisites in one year.
-Both paths converge at the Qualifying Examination, which is required of all students.
-Subsequently, all students propose a dissertation topic in the Comprehensive Examination, research and write a PhD dissertation, and defend it in a Final Examination.
+(1) Students starting with a STEM Bachelor’s or Master’s degree take a series of courses and research projects during their first two years.
+(2) Students who already have a Master’s degree in astronomy or equivalent may be able to fast-track through many of the prerequisites their first year.
+Both paths converge with an oral interview to assess understanding in the research the students have conducted and their broader knowledge of the field.
+Subsequently, all students propose a dissertation topic at the Comprehensive Examination, conduct the research, write a PhD dissertation, and present their work at a Final Examination.

 Students entering with BA/BS degrees